blacksun1/cv/README.md

 ### Estates Gazette, Principal Developer

-December 2014&ndash;Present
+December 2014&ndash;December 2016

-Specialising in DevOps and full stack development mostly using the MEAN (MongoDB, Express, AngularJS and Node) stack.
+Specialising in DevOps and full stack development using NodeJS, MongoDB and AngularJS.

 * Setup of grunt build tools.
 * Building CloudFormation and puppet scripts to setup extranet environment.